Why buy Baby Earmuffs and Kids Earmuffs?By Ian Allan

 - Block out harmful noise while still allowing ambient sounds to be heard.
 That way you will still be able to attract their attention.

-- Adjustable to cater for your growing child.
+- Be adjustable to cater for your growing child.

-- Certified to have an NRR / SNR rating that is more than 25dB.
+- Be certified to have an NRR / SNR rating that is more than 25dB.
 The higher the number the better.
 25dB is enough to lower harmful noises that you’d come across at most events to acceptable levels.
 See below for a more detailed description.

 - Ideally they will be compact so that you’re more inclined to take them with you everywhere.
-We leave my daughter’s earmuffs in the car.
+I leave my daughter’s earmuffs in the car.